madelfio/school-site/content/notes/ssh-tips.md

       ForwardAgent yes
       ProxyCommand ssh openlab.umiacs.umd.edu nc %h %p

+If you have a username (e.g., USERNAME) on the lab-pc and/or the intermediate machine that's different from your username on your home-pc, you can add the line `User USERNAME` within this section of your config and update the ProxyCommand line with `USERNAME@openlab...` to get ssh to use the correct one.

 ## End result

 Once you generate an ssh key and add the proxy command above, you can ssh into